tealdeer-rs/tealdeer/README.md

 | [Python client](https://github.com/lord63/tldr.py) | `152/148/151/158/140` | `149.8` |
 | [NodeJS client](https://github.com/tldr-pages/tldr-node-client) | `169/171/170/170/170` | `170.0` |

-Tealdeer was the winner here, although the C client and the Bash client are in the same speed class.
+tealdeer was the winner here, although the C client and the Bash client are in the same speed class.
 Interpreted languages are clearly much slower to invoke, a delay of 170 milliseconds is definitely noticeable and increases friction for the user.